JosephAdewole/parking-robot-control/README.md

 These functions are solved in this system by the Arduino code written in the file code.ino .

 The Components used in this project include:
-Arduino UNO,
+-Arduino UNO,
-Rspberry Pi 3b,
+-Raspberry Pi 3b,
-L298 Motor Driver,
+-L298 Motor Driver,
-ROBOT 2 WHEELS VEHICLE CHASSIS,
+-ROBOT 2 WHEELS VEHICLE CHASSIS,
-IR Sensor x 2,
+-IR Sensor x 2,
-male to female jumper wires,
+-male to female jumper wires,
-female to female jumper wires,
+-female to female jumper wires,
-1k resistor ,
+-1k resistor ,
-Power Bank
+-Power Bank

 # Robot Line Following